 Another example of VR in the medical field is assistance in physical therapy and rehabilitation for patients who find it difficult to exercise because of pain.
 VR helps and motivates them to complete their physical activity by distracting their attention away from pain with the help of specific visual aids, sensations, and sounds.

-Benefits of VR in Healthcare Industry
+Benefits of VR in the Healthcare Industry

 The benefits of virtual reality in healthcare are:

-• Provides A Safe Environment: It gives realistic medical training to doctors and students by providing a safe environment, thus eliminating health risks.
+- Provides a Safe Environment: It gives realistic medical training to doctors and students by providing a safe environment, thus eliminating health risks.

-• Distracts Attention: VR effectively distracts patients' attention from anything they continuously face, like chronic pain, making it easier for them to tolerate the ailment.
+- Distracts Attention: VR effectively distracts patients' attention from anything they continuously face, like chronic pain, making it easier for them to tolerate the ailment.
 Additionally, it can also distract children from the pain they may experience from blood tests, injections, and other medical procedures.

-• Cost-Effective And Saves Time: VR is cost-effective compared to visiting regular physical setups and saves time.
+- Cost-Effective and Saves Time: VR is cost-effective compared to visiting regular physical setups and saves time.

 Market Summary Of Virtual Reality In Healthcare

-In 2018, the global virtual reality healthcare market size was estimated at $240.91 million and was expected to reach up to $2,383.68 million by 2026.
+In 2018, the global virtual reality healthcare market was estimated at $2.4 billion and is expected to reach up to $6.2 billion by 2026.

 VR Applications in Healthcare